toolboc/IoTEdge-DevOps/README.md

 ![Add Integration Step](/content/AddIntegrationStep.PNG)

+An "Install Helm 2.9.1" task will be created, to reduce surface area for error, this should not be modified.

-You will notice that the "Helm init" and "Helm upgrade" tasks require some additional configuration:
+You will also notice that the "Helm init" and "Helm upgrade" tasks require some additional configuration:

 ![Helm Fix 1](/content/HelmFix1.PNG)